 Nature's Provider and Protector

 The wind gently glides through the leaves as the strong branches sway gently with the breeze.
-A tree can serve as a beautiful centerpiece of a home's lawn on a calm day—a place where children can climb and where shade is cast for relief from the sun's rays.
+A tree can serve as a beautiful centerpiece of a home's lawn on a calm day—a place where children can climb and shade is cast for relief from the sun's rays.

 Trees purify our air and supply a home for many creatures, but did you know trees can also be a shield for your home during high winds?
 It's true, and large trees are some of the best wind barriers your home can have on guard.
 A Tree Nursery is a great place to buy trees.

-Another ill effect high winds can cast upon home is the inefficient operation of heating and cooling systems.
+Another ill effect high winds can cast upon the home is the inefficient operation of heating and cooling systems.
 Large trees keep the wind from directly striking a house; high winds can alter the temperature on the home's exterior, which in turn raises or lowers the home's interior temperature.
 You will strain your HVAC systems to make up the difference.

 Like the October Glory Maple in specific patterns, planting trees can achieve a complete shield from a strong gust.
 This method is called a windbreak.
 Windbreaks, when grown in the proper direction, are a natural protector.
 They not only wall off the excess wind but serve as a source of privacy for your home.